esp-rs/book/src/overview/using-the-standard-library.md

 # Using the Standard Library (`std`)

 Espressif provides a C-based development framework called [ESP-IDF][esp-idf-github].
-It has, or will have, support for all Espressif chips starting with the ESP32, note that this framework does _not_ support the ESP8266.
+It has, or will have, support for all Espressif chips starting with the ESP32, note that this framework  _doesnn't_ support the ESP8266.

 ESP-IDF, in turn, provides a [newlib][newlib-env] environment with enough functionality to build the Rust standard library (`std`) on top of it.
 This is the approach that is being taken to enable `std` support on Epressif devices.